MingruiRayZhang/MingruiRayZhang.github.io/_pages/teaching.md

 - 'Managing and Mining Big Data' (SCM 530), AU 2020.
 - 'Introduction to Statistical Methods' (QMETH 201), WI 2020 & SP 2020.

-My teaching philosophy is anchored in three core principles: efficiency, passion, and fairness, each carefully designed to enrich the student learning experience.
-I prioritize efficiency by crafting curricula that make the most of our shared time, facilitating active learning, and tailoring individualized sessions to go beyond basic queries and encourage intellectual growth.
-Passion serves as the linchpin, inspiring students by weaving their interests into the coursework, thereby heightening engagement and deepening understanding through real-world applications.
-Fairness is essential in recognizing the unique attributes each student brings to the classroom, and I strive to create an equitable learning environment where everyone feels valued and motivated.
-Constantly fine-tuning my approach through assessments and feedback, I keep communication lines open and time-sensitive, all aimed at maximizing student engagement and optimizing learning outcomes.